 Description of the Pest

-Loopers are green caterpillars that have a narrow, white stripe along each side and several narrow lines down the back; they move with a characteristic arching or looping motion with the help of three pairs of true legs in the front and three pairs of false legs towards the end.
-Eggs are similar in appearance to corn earworm eggs but are flatter and laid singly on the undersides of leaflets.
+Loopers arch their backs as they crawl.
+Cabbage loopers are light green and usually have a narrow, white stripe along each side and several narrow lines down the back.
+The dome-shaped eggs are laid singly on the undersurfaces of older leaves.
 Adult moths have brown, mottled forewings marked in the center with a small, silver figure 8.

 Monitoring and Treatment Decisions